 For 1988, as the Gold Wing underwent what at the time was the most comprehensive model development in Honda’s history, its new engine growing two cylinders and achieving power and smoothness for which it would become renowned.
 The chassis was new as well, redefining the limits for handling and comfort on a touring motorcycle.
 Also of note were the increased fuel capacity, improved brakes and seamless fairing.
-Bike were produced at Honda’s plant in Marysville, Ohio.
+Gold Wings were produced at Honda’s plant in Marysville, Ohio.

 - Larger 1,520cc liquid-cooled, horizontally opposed six-cylinder engine

 Developed under Masanori Aoki, the sensational GL1800 brought a larger engine, fuel injection, an aluminum twin-spar frame and optional ABS braking, and its 20 patents were a hint at the extensive technological innovations.
 This next-generation GL featured an engine that was 312cc larger than that of its predecessor as well as sporty acceleration and handling.
 In 2006, Honda introduced a Gold Wing model with navigation and the world’s first motorcycle airbag.